 - Ask for feedback if you have chosen to do this.

 - Create anticipation for the next event.
-Even if you don’t have a fixed plan for the next event, you can let people know that there will be more events coming up.
+Even if you don’t have a detailed plan, you can let people know that there will be more events coming up.

-- Make sure everyone has a way to get involved and keep in touch in the near future.
+- Make sure everyone has a way to get involved and keep in touch.

-- Leave the venue tidy, making sure there is no belongings left behind and the venue is left in the way it should be (e.g. lights, data projector, and heating/air conditioning off).
+- Leave the venue tidy, making sure there are no belongings left behind.
+Turn off the lights, data projector, and heating or air conditioning as required.

 - You may wish to add the people you met as Facebook friends the next day - it will make it easier to invite to future events and allows them to start conversations or ask you questions.

-- You may wish to send personal emails to people if you mentioned particular articles or other people they might want to talk to.
+- Consider sending follow-up emails to people if you mentioned particular articles or other people they might want to talk to.